Currently reading: Fuel duty frozen but ICE car buyers face big VED hike

 Moreover, double-cab pick-ups will be treated as cars for capital allowances, benefit-in-kind taxation and deduction from business profits from April next year, the budget document said.

-Reeves said the government will also “increase the differential” between the first-year rates of vehicle excise duty (VED) for electric and combustion-engined (ICE) vehicles from April 2025 – when EV drivers will be required to begin paying VED.
+Reeves said the government will also “increase the differential” between the first-year rates of vehicle excise duty (VED) for electric and combustion-engined (ICE) vehicles from April 2025 – when EV drivers will be required to begin paying VED

-To that end, rates for ICE vehicles that emit more than 76g/km of CO2 will double in 2025-26.
+To that end, rates for new ICE vehicles that emit more than 76g/km of CO2 will double in 2025-26.

 That would mean the owner of a 1.3-litre Nissan Qashqai (which is rated at 142g/km of CO2) would have to pay an extra £270.
 Meanwhile, a BMW M3 buyer would have to pay an additional £2340 (for a total of £4680) due to the car's official output of 228g/km.